openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  The result is NaN if:

-   -  either operand is NaN;
+   -  Either operand is NaN;
-   -  the dividend is infinity;
+   -  The dividend is infinity;
-   -  the divisor is zero;
+   -  The divisor is zero;
-   -  the dividend is infinity and the divisor is zero.
+   -  The dividend is infinity, and the divisor is zero.

 -  If the result is not NaN, the sign of the result is the same as the sign of the dividend.
 -  The result equals the dividend if:

-   -  The dividend is finite and the divisor is infinity;
+   -  The dividend is finite, and the divisor is infinity;
-   -  If the dividend is zero and the divisor is finite.
+   -  If the dividend is zero, and the divisor is finite.

 .. index::
    floating-point remainder operation